**The application for the academic year 2019-20 is now closed.

 - Have a TA appointment for the academic year

-- Availability to attend monthly meetings, PIE workshops, etc.
+- Availability to attend mandatory monthly meetings, PIE workshops, etc.

-- Prior teaching experience at FSU (at least two semesters is preferred)
+- Prior teaching experience at FSU (at least two semesters)

 - Commitment for the academic year

-- Availability for approximately 5 hrs/week during the semester, plus training & Fall PIE Teaching Conference/TA Orientation (see specific dates below)
+- Availability to work approximately 5 hrs/week during the semester, plus training & Fall PIE Teaching Conference/TA Orientation (see specific dates above & below)

 - Obtain written department support (letter of recommendation) and approval